-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing 3 ft. tall, 6 ft. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 3 ft. tall, 6 ft. wide.

 - CareCare InformationGrows easily in average, well-drained soils.
 Adaptable to a wide range of soil conditions, but does not do well in hot, humid climates.
-Water deeply, regularly during first growing season to establish a deep, extensive root system.
+Water deeply, regularly during first growing season to establish an extensive root system.
 Feed with a general purpose fertilizer before new growth begins in spring.
-For a tidy, neat appearance, prune annually to shape.Pruning time: winter.Light Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+For a tidy, neat appearance, prune annually to shape.Pruning time: winter.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.

 - History & LoreHistory:Cotoneaster is a genus of woody shrubs native to Asia, Europe and North Africa.
 The apiculatus species is native to the mountainous Western region of China.
 Cotoneaster is derived from an old Latin name meaning 'resembling quince'.